 All options at CME Group offer market participants flexible, secure trading alternatives to over-the-counter (OTC) market instruments.
 The central counterparty clearing model of CME Clearing provides for substantially mitigated counterparty risk.

 Firms with OTC trades tied to month-end dates will be able to hedge those trades using EOM options.
-Weekly options provide an alternative to OTC trades for capitalizing on market movements related to economic releases or events that take place in the every week of the month.
+Weekly options provide an alternative to OTC trades for capitalizing on market movements related to economic releases or events.

 On their expiration day, weekly and EOM options will be automatically exercised if the options are determined to be “in-the-money” using a volume-weighted average fixing price calculated by the exchange at 3:00 p.m.
 Central Time (CT).
 This special fixing price is calculated and disseminated by CME daily under the symbol “ESF.”